 Go-Galveston is an online guide designed to enhance your visit to beautiful Galveston Island.
 We feature articles on upcoming events, sights and attractions, food and dining, shopping and entertainment.
 Galveston is rich in history and culture and is perfect for your vacation destination or just a day trip from Houston to get away from the norm.
 At Go-Galveston we will keep you informed of all there is to see and do on this beautiful Gulf Coast island.

-Celebrate Mardi Gras 2015 in Galveston!
+Spring 2015 in Galveston!

-If you will be visiting from out of town and are looking for a place to worship during the holiday, you can visit www.galveston.com/religion to browse their directory of houses of worship and find a place that is right for you and your family.
+If you’ll be spending Easter on the Island, Holy Week and Easter services will be held in Galveston’s many beautiful and historic churches, including First Lutheran on Ave.
+G, First Baptist on 23rd St., First Presbyterian on Church, St. Mary’s Cathedral on Church, and St. Patrick’s on 35th St. If you will be visiting from out of town and are looking for a place to worship during the holiday, you can visit www.galveston.com/religion to browse their directory of houses of worship and find a place that is right for you and your family.